coenttb/swift-html-chart/README.md

 ## Related Packages

-- [swift-html](https://github.com/coenttb/swift-html) - Type-safe HTML DSL for Swift
+- [swift-html](https://github.com/coenttb/swift-html) - The Swift library for domain-accurate and type-safe HTML & CSS.
-- [coenttb-web](https://github.com/coenttb/coenttb-web) - Web framework built on Vapor
+- [coenttb-web](https://github.com/coenttb/coenttb-web) - A Swift package with tools for web development building on swift-web.